Configuration Guide

 wealth credentials create

-# 3. Add exchange credentials
+# 3. Add exchange credentials (interactive mode - recommended)

-wealth credentials add binance YOUR_API_KEY YOUR_SECRET_KEY
+wealth credentials add binance --api-key YOUR_API_KEY --secret-key YOUR_SECRET_KEY

-wealth credentials add bybit YOUR_API_KEY YOUR_SECRET_KEY
+wealth credentials add bybit --api-key YOUR_API_KEY --secret-key YOUR_SECRET_KEY

-wealth credentials add hyperliquid 0xWALLET_ADDRESS 0xPRIVATE_KEY
+wealth credentials add hyperliquid --api-key 0xWALLET_ADDRESS --secret-key 0xPRIVATE_KEY

 # 4. Verify